 When children are permitted to select materials and companions, and, as far as possible, manage play independently, they practice making decisions and having control of their world.
 A variety of play materials that respond to the interests of the children encourages development and extension of creative play.

 School age children are interested and curious about their community and world.
 Expanding their experiences outside the everyday environment increases cultural awareness and recreational opportunities; however, careful planning and safety considerations are important for successful experiences.

 In meeting the needs of exceptional children, care providers must be aware of routine care needs, individual assessments, necessary modifications to the schedule or environment, and available resources to assist in planning and programming.
 Exceptional school age children should feel successful and accepted in their aftercare environment.

 May not be copied, shared, sold, or distributed in any manner.
 Unauthorized duplication is not permitted.
-Items and indicators reprinted from School-Age Care Rating Scale, by Thelma Harms, Ellen Vineberg Jacobs, and Donna Romano White.
-(New York: Teachers College Press, ©1996 by Thelma Harms, Ellen Vineberg Jacobs, and Donna Romano White.)
-Used with permission of the publisher and the authors.
+Items and indicators reprinted from School-Age Care Environment Rating Scale by Thelma Harms, Ellen Vineberg Jacobs, and Donna Romano White.
+(New York: Teachers College Press, © 1996 by Thelma Harms, Ellen Vineberg Jacobs, and Donna Romano White.)
+Used with the permission of the publisher and the authors.
 This project is funded under an agreement with the Tennessee Department of Human Services and the University of Tennessee, Social Work Office of Research and Public Service.

 Questions about this site?
 Please email the